Welcome to Volume 9 of Executed to Suppress His Message.

 4 — The Family Throughout History

 Judah’s family had a long history of morally corrupt offspring who practiced exceedingly sinful behavior.
-Let’s review what some of these people did, so we can understand how evil this family was:
+Let’s review what some of these people did:

 But the sons of Israel acted unfaithfully in regard to the things under the ban, for Achan, the son of Carmi, the son of Zabdi, the son of Zerah, from the tribe of Judah, took some of the things under the ban, therefore the anger of the LORD burned against the sons of Israel (Joshua 7:1).